Peter Graves (announcer): Recent career

 Graves continues as an active stadium announcer at international mountain bike events and domestic World Cup ski events including the FIS Alpine Skiing World Cup at Beaver Creek, Colorado and the American Ski Classic at Vail, Colorado.
 He has been the finish line announcer for Grandma's Marathon in Duluth, Minnesota since 1978 and is a member of their Hall of Fame.

+Graves was busy during the 2023 season again providing nordic skiing commentary live for skiandsnowboard.live and played a large role in the FISU World Winter University Games in Lake Placid where he was the voice of the opening ceremonies as well as ski jumping.
+He also was host announcer for World Cup ski jumping and continued his television hosting with shows on both ESPN and NBC Sports.

+In March 2023, Graves was inducted in the US Ski and Snowboard Hall of Fame.